hermanbanken/rp/intro.md

 be it via [Rx](http://reactivex.io), [Elm](http://elm-lang.org), [Akka](http://akka.io) or [Meteor](http://meteor.com).
 These developers will know that the learning curve is steep and it takes time to fully understand all aspects of reactive programming.
 Developers who have not been using reactive programming might have withheld it because they had trouble understanding the abstract concepts.
 While it requires some time to understand, the effort pays of: programs written using reactive programming are generally better structured and shorter.
 The libraries and frameworks allow to focus more on how data is transformed and less on the peculiarities of moving the data around.

 This blog first introduces the basic concepts of reactive programming as well as some of the more advanced topics.
 We will use different languages and frameworks where appropriate to the subjects discussed.
-The section also contains some links to more background information.
+This section also contains some links to more background information.

 The second part of the blog discusses some practical examples, comparing features of different frameworks and explaining specific functionality or complications.